-$The\ idea$ of a National Security System arose out of an obvious concern for national security and 'illegal' immigration.
-It was proposed that all citizens should be provided with a Multi-purpose National Identity Card (MNIC), and that 'this should be introduced initially in the border districts or may be in a 20 [Km] border belt and extended to the hinterland progressively' (ibid p.70 and passim).
+The idea of a National Security System arose out of a concern for (obviously) national security and "illegal" immigration.
+It was proposed that all citizens should be provided with a Multi-purpose National Identity Card (MNIC), and "this should be introduced initially in the border districts or may be in a 20 [Km] border belt and extended to the hinterland progressively" (ibid p.70 and passim).
 A pilot project was launched on April 2003 in 20 districts of 12 States.
-The project helped to gather information on designing a system for population registration: 'processes for collection and verification of individual data as well s the technology for production, personali(s)ation of identity cards using an inter-operable operating system'.4
+The project helped to gather information on designing a system for population registration: "processes for collection and verification of individual data as well as the technology for production, personali(s)ation of identity cards using an inter-operable operating system."

-After the completion of this pilot project on 31 March 2009, an MNIC Mission Mode Project was conceptualised to register citizens under the National Register of Indian Citizens (NRIC) for the purpose of issuing them with National Identity Cards.'
-However, the experience gathered from the MNIC pilot project made it clear that the 'determination of Citizenship was a complicated and involved issue'.
-Hence, it was decided that 'all the usual residents in the country' would be registered, rather than all citizens-and thereby create a National Population Register (NPR).
-The NPR would collect 'information on specific characteristics of each individual along with their photographs, finger biometrics and Iris.
-The NPR shall thus result in creation of a biometrics based identity database in the country'.
-This database would 'become a robust source of authentic real time data which would help in better targeting of the benefits and services under various Government schemes/ programmes, improve infrastructural planning, would provide a fillip to strengthen security of the country and prevent identity fraud'.
-On the other hand, 'the Unique Identification Number (UID) project was conceptualised to create a verifiable and credible database of individuals'.
-This database was supposed to be based on 'the voter list of the Election Commission of India (ECI), which is the most credible and validated data on residents [sic, citizens] available in the country and thereafter linkages were to be established with major database holders such as MoRD [Ministry of Rural Development], PDS [Public Distribution System], ECI and RGI [Registrar General, India]'.
+After the completion of this pilot project on 31 March 2009, an MNIC Mission Mode Project was conceptualised to register citizens under the National Register of Indian Citizens (NRIC) for the purpose of issuing them with National Identity Cards."
+However, the experience gathered from the MNIC pilot project made it clear that the "determination of Citizenship was a complicated and involved issue" (ibid p.71 and passim, emphasis added; note: the MMP is entitled as "resident/citizen").
+Hence, it was decided that "all the usual residents in the country" would be registered, rather than all citizens and thereby create a National Population Register (NPR).
+The NPR would collect "information on specific characteristics of each individual along with their photographs, finger biometrics and IRIS.
+The NPR shall thus result in creation of a biometrics based identity database in the country."
+This database would "become a robust source of authentic real time data which would help in targeting of the benefits and services under various schemes/programmes, improve infrastructural planning, would provide a fillip to strengthen security of the country and prevent identity fraud."

+On the other hand, "the Unique Identification Number (UID) project was conceptuali(s)ed to create a verifiable and credible database of individuals."
+This database was supposed to be based on "the voter list of the Election Commission of India (ECI), which is the most credible and validated data on residents [sic, citizens] available in the country and thereafter linkages were to be established with major database holders such as MoRD [Ministry of Rural Development], PDS [Public Distribution System], ECI and RGI [Registrar General, India]."
 But later it was decided to move away from the ECI database [i.e. electoral roll] and to opt for fresh registration of residents.

-As the NPR and UID would both create biometric database, so to avoid duplication of effort and database, an Empowered Group of Ministers (EGoM) was formed 'to collate the two schemes. . .
-[It] recommended that the Unique Identification Authority of India (UIDAI) be notified as an executive authority and anchored in the Planning Commission to own, manage and operate the UID database'.
-Arguably, the reason for anchoring the UIDAI in the Planning Commission was that this database would become an important tool for planners as 'the count of people residing in an area would be known at any point of time'.
+As NPR and UID would both create biometric database, so to avoid duplication of effort and database, an Empowered Group of Ministers (EGoM) was formed "to collate the two schemes....
+[It] recommended that the Unique Identification Authority of India (UIDAI) be notified as an executive authority and anchored in the Planning Commission to own, manage and operate the UID database" (ibid p.72).
+Arguably, the reason for anchoring the UIDAI in the Planning Commission was that this database would become an important tool for the planners as "the count of people residing in an area would be known at any point of time" (ibid p.73).
 On the other hand, the Knowledge Commission of India felt that various modes of identification by the state, [i.e. the various cards issued by the state] need to be consolidated into one, which reinforced the idea of UID.
-The UIDAI was formally constituted and notified on 28 January, 2009.8
+The UIDAI was formally constituted and notified on 28 January, 2009 (ibid p.
+78).